Skip to content

 @lucascaton

-Do you have a legacy Rails application which is still running on Rails 2?
+Do you have a legacy app still running on Rails 2?

-But there's one good thing you can (and should) do!
-I'm talking about to use the newest Ruby version.
+But there's one important thing you can (and should) do!
+I'm talking about using the newest Ruby version.
 Yes, I'm serious.
-When I wrote this post, the current Ruby version was 2.1.1 - and it's not so hard to get it working fine with Rails 2.
+When I wrote this post, the latest Ruby version was 2.1.1, and it's not too difficult to get it working smoothly with Rails 2.

-Obviously, would be better if you have a good test coverage.
+Obviously, it's better if you have good test coverage.

-That said, let's do it in a few steps:
+That said, let's break it down into a few steps:

 Replacements